Clovis Watson Jr.

-Clovis Watson Jr. (born September 30, 1958) is the sheriff of Alachua County, Florida.
-A Democrat, he was elected in 2020.
+Clovis Watson Jr. (born September 30, 1958) is the former sheriff of Alachua County, Florida.
+A Democrat, he was elected in 2020 and served from 2021 to 2023.
 Previously, he served four terms in the Florida House of Representatives from 2012 to 2020, representing the 20th District, encompassing eastern Alachua County and northwestern Marion County from Gainesville to Ocala.

 Early life

 Watson is the fourth child of six, and lived in Alachua County Alachua's during his childhood.
-Spending his elementary schools years in segregated Alachua County Alachua County Schools, and was of the first class of school integration in 1970.
-As a teenager he worked at a packing shed off County Road 235, packing fruit during the school year to help his father who had two jobs, and during the summer he was cropping tobacco and picking squash until dark for $10 a day to help pay for school clothes.
+Spending his elementary school years in segregated Alachua County Alachua County Schools, and was of the first class of school integration in 1970.
+As a teenager, he worked at a packing shed off County Road 235, packing fruit during the school year to help his father, who had two jobs, and during the summer, he was cropping tobacco and picking squash until dark for $10 a day to help pay for school clothes.

 Education

 Santa Fe College Santa Fe College, Law Enforcement Certification; Santa Fe College Santa Fe College, AS Associate degree, Criminal Justice Technology; University of Alabama University of Alabama, BA Bachelor's degree, Interdisciplinary Studies, Human Services; Mountain State University, MA Master's degree, Interdisciplinary Studies, Public Administration; Northcentral University, MBA Master of Business Administration; Harvard University John F. Kennedy Graduate School of Government Executive Education, Leadership for the 21st Century, Graduate; Northcentral University, Business Administration and Public Administration, Doctoral Candidate.